muahchee/scruffyWiki/docs/notes/caveatEmptor/Notes on the Boss (Mephistopheles).md

-Notes on the Boss (Mephistopheles)
+:material-bottle-tonic-skull-outline: Notes on the Boss (Mephistopheles)
 ========================

 Handcrafts most of the items in the shop, collects them back when they have been discarded.
 Is currently away on a collection.